-Paul then turns to bosses and requires even more of them than He does of workers.
-First He writes that bosses should act the same way as workers, and for the same reasons.
+Paul then turns to bosses and the Lord requires even more of them than He does of workers.
+First, Paul writes that bosses should act the same way as workers, and for the same reasons.
 But he goes beyond requiring what he does of workers and gives a warning to give up “threatening” workers because both the worker and the boss report to the Lord and the Lord sees them as equals, not favoring one over the other (v.9).

 This is the final teaching in Ephesians on the subject of submission.
 Here is a summation of the teachings.

 (1) Every Christian should first submit to the Lord, by the power of the Holy Spirit.
 They should submit to His teachings, the Bible, out of a desire to please the Lord.
 Therefore, they should submit to other humans when that is His teaching, so as to please the Lord.
 If they are asked to do anything that does not please the Lord, that is unbiblical, they should refuse, because their first allegiance is always to the Lord.

 (2) Every Christian should submit to every other Christian.

 (5) Husbands should submit to their bosses.

 The Lord intended the wife and husband to each be submissive to one human, other than the commandment to submit to other Christians.
 The wife was to submit to the husband, as the head of the home, and the husband was to submit to his boss, as the head of his employment.